L3MON4D3/LuaSnip/DOC.md

 <!-- panvimdoc-ignore-end -->

-`c(pos, choices, opts): LuaSnip.ChoiceNode`: Create a new choiceNode.
+`c(pos, choices, opts?): LuaSnip.ChoiceNode`: Create a new choiceNode.

 * `pos: integer` Jump-index of the node (See [Basics-Jump-Index](#jump-index)).
 * `choices: (LuaSnip.Node|LuaSnip.Node[])[]` A list of nodes that can be switched between.
 If a list